 While the procedures vary from state to state, every state requires that dispensaries account for all cannabis products from seed to sale.
 As a dispensary owner, you have to keep meticulous records of inventory, sales, and disposals—and then submit that documentation to the state.
-A compliance management system software (like Flowhub!) can help you automate the process of tracking your products and submitting any necessary documentation to your state’s tracking system.
+A dispensary compliance management system software can help you automate the process of tracking your products and submitting any necessary documentation to your state’s tracking system.
 But while it may be appealing, understand the downside of dispensary seed-to-sale software.
 And how to choose the right marijuana dispensary software.

 13. Be prepared for audits.

 Just like any other business, dispensaries are subject to regulatory audits.
 If you want to stay one step ahead of the audit process (and avoid hefty fees and penalties for non-compliance), schedule regular internal audits.
 Cannabis taxes are different from those of a regular business.
 They're subject to Internal Revenue Code 280E.
 Keep detailed records, create an audit checklist that outlines the audit guidelines for your state, and make sure each part of your business is in compliance with your state’s regulations (and that you have the documentation to prove it).
 That way, when you have to submit to a real regulatory audit, you’ll be ready—and will pass with flying colors.
 To streamline your inventory management and regular auditing procedures, Flowhub's mobile Stash App™ is built to help you easily audit your inventory, all from the palm of your hand with prebuilt workflows.